Team-Clayton-Cornett/Backend/README.md

 Any updates to the views will require a server restart via: `sudo service apache2 restart`

 ## API Routes
+For any REST GET routes that require the user to be authenticated, the following header must be supplied to authenticate the user: `Authorization: Token "<auth_token_string>"`
+For example: `Authorization: Token "f5fdca63b0ed56da08b96ab69c17ef63cc64f3fd"`

 * **/api/login/**
   * Method: POST